plaid/plaid-postman/README.md

 In order to call `/link/token/create` in step 6 below when using Identity Verification, use the "Plaid API Endpoints -> Link Tokens -> Create Link Token (Identity Verification)" endpoint.
 You will need to provide a `template_id` in the `identity_verification` object.
 This id can be obtained from the Dashboard -- in the upper-left corner, select **Identity Verification and Monitor** from the team selection drop-down list (if this does not exist, make sure to submit a product access request).
 Under **Identity Verification**, click the **Integration** button, and copy the `template_id.`

 You do not need to complete steps 13-15 below, as a public token is not needed for Identity Verification or Monitor; instead, you can view the status of the verification within the Dashboard.

-### Signal notes

-New Plaid customers are not enabled for Signal in the Sandbox by default.
-Submit an [Access Request](https://dashboard.plaid.com/support/new/product-and-development) or [contact Sales](http://www.plaid.com/contact) to use the Postman collection.

 ## Making API calls with real data in Production or Development